You will learn

 Learn about the features in Klaviyo’s drag-and-drop email template editor, including how to add content blocks and fully customize your emails’ styles.

 Are you using Klaviyo’s new template editor?
 Head to our new editor resource center.

 The Klaviyo email template editor makes it easy to create beautiful emails to send to your customers.
-Your emails can be customized to fit your needs through the drag-and-drop functionality of the editor.
 Add a text or image block to get out your information, use the header/link bar or social links block to redirect customers to your page, or add in a product block to drop in your most trending items.

 You can clone, delete, save, or move your block around within an email.
 After you click on a block, a blue outline should surround the block, indicating it is an active block.
 If you hover over a non-active block, it will be outlined instead in gray.
 Once a block is active, you can do the following:

 Delete a block from your template.
 This cannot be undone.

 To move a block, simply click and drag it to where you would like to move it.

 The Styles tab on the main navigation bar will reveal several styling options that will apply to your entire template.
 This is where you can set the look and feel for your email.
 If you've gone through the setup wizard, this area should already be customized to your brand.